Venice Film Festival 2024

 September 16th 2024

 The Venice film festival’s flagship buildings, the Palazzo del Cinema and the Palazzo del Casinò, were built in 1937 and 1938 respectively, the one resembling a cheerily grand cruise-ship pulling in, the other a starkly beautiful travertine edifice that would fit right into The Conformist (1970).
 Which meant that The Brutalist (2024, pictured at top), Brady Corbet’s celebrated film about a Hungarian Jewish architect forced into exile in postwar America, screened for thousands in a suitably imposing setting (which owes its existence to Fascist-era Italy).
 In a movie that keeps subverting its own myth-making momentum, Laszlo Toth (Adrien Brody) designs a monumental community complex at the behest of a Pennsylvania magnate (Guy Pearce) who learns of his Bauhaus creations back in Hungary.
-What you might not glean from triumphal tweets about The Brutalist is how broken Toth is; this isn’t the story of a striver, but someone puttering along, missing his absent wife (Felicity Hoffman), until this surprise commission gives his artistic soul a grand stage.
+What you might not glean from triumphal tweets about The Brutalist is how broken Toth is; this isn’t the story of a striver, but someone puttering along, missing his absent wife (Felicity Jones), until this surprise commission gives his artistic soul a grand stage.
 Corbet’s primary mode is “momentous,” chugging along with Daniel Blumberg’s score, the VistaVision images rich and brawny, a terrific Brody’s hangdog face wonderful to watch.

 Familiar Touch